jarun/buku/README.md

 `buku` is a powerful bookmark management utility written in Python3 and SQLite3.
 When I started writing it, I couldn't find a flexible cmdline solution with a private, portable, merge-able database along with browser integration.
 Hence, `buku` (after my son's nickname).

-With tagging and multiple options to search through your bookmarks, including a deep scan mode (particularly for URLs), `buku` makes finding a bookmark very easy.
-You can open multiple bookmarks in the browser at once.
-It also has an Easter egg to open random bookmarks so you can revisit forgotten ones.
+With tagging and multiple options to search bookmarks, including a deep scan mode (particularly for URLs), `buku` makes finding a bookmark very easy.
+You can also open multiple bookmarks in the browser at once or revisit a random forgotten bookmark.

 Though a terminal utility, it's possible to add bookmarks to `buku` without touching the terminal!
 Refer to the section on [GUI integration](#gui-integration).
 If you prefer the terminal, thanks to the shell completion scripts, you don't need to memorize any of the options.